wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 Composite spaces are mathematical structures that are built upon simpler, base-level spaces.
 These composite spaces allow for the combination and extension of functions, leading to more complex operations and mappings.

 ### Inheritance in Composite Spaces
+##### Composite Functions Inherit and Thus Preserve Lower-Level Input Domains/Type
+The input domain (or type) of the lower-level function is preserved in the composite function.
+	This means that the types of inputs the base function can accept remain the same when used within the composite function.

 1. **Base-Level Functions**:
     - **Definition**: Base-level functions are simpler functions defined in lower-dimensional or more basic spaces.